symfony/symfony-docs/book/routing.rst

 The goal of the Symfony routing system is to parse this URL and determine which controller should be executed.
 The whole process looks like this:

-#.
-The request is handled by the Symfony front controller (e.g. ``app.php``);
+* Each request executes a single front controller file;

-#.
-The Symfony core (i.e. Kernel) asks the router to inspect the request;
+* Front controller's only job is to initialize Symfony's engine (called the :term:`Kernel`) and pass it a ``Request`` object to handle;

-#.
-The router matches the incoming URL to a specific route and returns information
+* The Symfony core asks the router to inspect the request;

-   about the route, including the controller that should be executed;
+* The router matches the incoming URL to a specific route and returns information about the route, including the controller that should be executed;

-#.
-The Symfony Kernel executes the controller, which ultimately returns
+* The correct controller from the matched route is executed and the code inside the controller creates and returns the appropriate ``Response`` object;

-   a ``Response`` object.
+* The HTTP headers and content of the ``Response`` object are sent back to the client.

 .. figure:: /images/request-flow.png
    :align: center